dataminer-site/dataminer-site.github.io/_posts/2022-10-28-lightweight-compression.md

 ---
 layout: post
-title:  "Lightweight Compression in DuckDB"
+title:  "Lightweight Compression in DataMiner"
 author: Mark Raasveldt
 excerpt: DataMiner supports efficient lightweight compression that is automatically used to keep data size down without incurring high costs for compression and decompression.
 ---